Ross University School of Medicine Logo

 • A curriculum that will prepare you to be practice-ready in the U.S., Canada, and Puerto Rico.

-How does an MD differ from a DO?
+MD VS. DO: How does an MD differ from a DO?

 While the decision is highly personal, there are several factors that could help determine which path you wish to pursue: